mccarthysean/mccarthysean.github.io/README.md

-If you're curious how I built [mccarthysean.dev](https://mccarthysean.dev), here's all the source code.
+If you're curious how I built my blog at [mccarthysean.dev](https://mccarthysean.dev), you've found the source code!

 I'm using GitHub Pages and Jekyll, which makes things incredibly simple.
 Here's where I found the theme: